onooinc-code/SoulyCorev2/UpdateTrack.md

 - **`EntityDetailPanel.tsx`**: Updated to display the new relevancy score with a visual progress bar.
 - **`app/api/entities/unused/route.ts`**: Created a new backend endpoint that specifically queries for entities that have no relationships and have never been mentioned in a message.
 - **`components/hubs/PruneUnusedModal.tsx`**: Created a new modal component that fetches the list of unused entities from the new API, allows the user to select them, and performs a bulk deletion via the existing bulk actions API.
+---

+### Update #17: Automated Fact Verification & Staleness Detection

+**Details:**
+Implemented an AI-powered "Fact Verifier" tool in the Entity Hub.
+This feature allows the system to use Google Search to periodically check if stored relationships (facts) are still accurate.
+This keeps the AI's knowledge base up-to-date and prevents it from relying on stale information.

+**Modified Files:**
+- `UpdateTrack.md`
+- `components/hubs/EntityHub.tsx`
+- `app/api/entities/verifiable-facts/route.ts` (new file)
+- `app/api/entities/verify-fact/route.ts` (new file)
+- `components/hubs/FactVerifierModal.tsx` (new file)

+**Changes Made:**
+- **Database**: Leveraged the `lastVerifiedAt` and `verificationStatus` columns in the `entity_relationships` table.
+- **`EntityHub.tsx`**: Added a "Verify Facts" button to the "Tools" menu, which launches the new `FactVerifierModal`.
+- **`FactVerifierModal.tsx`**: Created a new modal that fetches a list of facts needing verification.
+For each fact, the user can click a "Verify" button.
+- **API `verifiable-facts`**: Created a new endpoint that queries the database for relationships that are unverified or haven't been checked in over 30 days.
+- **API `verify-fact`**: Created a new endpoint that takes a relationship ID, constructs a question (e.g., "Is X the CEO of Y?"), and uses the Gemini API with Google Search grounding to get a current answer.
+It then updates the fact's status to 'Verified', 'Refuted', or 'Unverified' in the database.